Peter Tsekenis

-Peter Nectario Tsekenis (born 4 August 1973) is an Australian former professional soccer player who played as a defender and the current coach of Marconi Stallions.
+Peter Nectario Tsekenis (born 4 August 1973) is an Australian former professional soccer player who played as a defender and the former coach of Marconi Stallions, Sydney Olympic and Bankstown City Lions.

 Career

 Born in Sydney, Tsekenis played at club level for St George, Sydney Olympic, Newcastle United and Belmore Hercules, before becoming player-manager of Bankstown City Lions.

 He also participated at the 1996 Summer Olympics.

 In 2011, Tsekenis returned to Sydney Olympic Football Club as coach of their first grade side.
 By April 2019 he was coaching Marconi Stallions.
+He left the club in August 2026.